pleiadian53/loinc_predictor2/README.md

 Input and Output
 ----------------
-* Data loading functions assume, by default, that the input comes from a data directory under the working directory e.g. <project_dir>/loinc_predictor/data
+* Data loader(s) assume, by default, that the input data comes from a "data" directory directly under the working/project directory (where all the python modules are kept)

+    e.g. <project_dir>/loinc_predictor/data

-* Loinc tables and resources are by default read from the following directory:
+* The Loinc table and its resources are by default read from the following directory:

      <project_dir>/loinc_predictor/LoincTable